RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Chirpstack OTAA List of Device in the Device Tab" />

 4. To end the process, it is a good practice to review that the Application Key is properly associated with this device.
-The Application Key can be verified in the **KEYS(OTAA)** tab, as shown in Figure 46.
+The Application Key can be verified in the **KEYS(OTAA)** tab, as shown in **Figure 46**.

 <rk-img